1977 World Snooker Championship: Quarter-finals

+Dennis Taylor, (pictured in 2025 holding the Championship Trophy] reached the semi-finals in 1977.

 The quarter-finals were played as best-of-25-frames matches over three sessions on 23 and 24 April.
-Reardon was never ahead of Spencer, who won the match 6–13, eliminating Reardon.
+Reardon was never ahead of Spencer, who won the match 13–6.
 The Snooker Scene match-report assessment said: "Even when the title was slipping away from [Reardon] he never seemed able to focus his concentration and stop making mistakes".
+Reardon later reflected that although he had been confident of retaining the title going into the tournament, he "was too relaxed and the adrenalin was not flowing" when he played Spencer.
 Pulman reached the semi-finals for the first time since 1970 by defeating Miles 13–10.
 The reporter for Snooker Scene said Pulman played "the smooth, attractive snooker of his great days" in the final session.

 Thorburn and Charlton were level several times at 3–3, 7–7, 10–10 and 11–11.
-Charlton won the 23rd frame on the final black but lost the match when Thorburn won the next two frames to win the match 13–12.
+Charlton won the 23rd frame on the final black but lost the match when Thorburn claimed the next two frames to win the match 13–12.
 Mountjoy won the first three frames of his match against Dennis Taylor but then lost the next five frames.
-Each player won four frames in the second session, then Taylor won the opening frame in the third session to lead 10–7.
+Each player won four frames in the second session and then Taylor won the opening frame in the third session to lead 10–7.
 Mountjoy won the next two frames, each on the final black ball, but lost the 20th frame after he went the last black.
 Taylor won 13–11.